Get a fast home loan approval

 If no other documents are required by the bank and you meet the lending criteria, you’ll be given a pre-approval.

-Essentially, this step can take as long as you need it to, bearing in mind that your pre-approval will be valid for up to 3-6 months.
+Essentially, this step can take as long as you need it to, bearing in mind that your pre-approval will be valid for up to 3 months.
+Depending on the lender, a valid pre-approval of 110 days is also available.

 Already found a property?